 Soft cloth and washing up liquid

-Natural rattan is at risk of fading when exposed to water and soap.
+Natural rattan is vulnerable to fading when exposed to water and soap.
 So, a mild washing-up liquid and warm water mix is all that’s needed.
-If using a brush, you need to use a natural bristle brush as the softness will prevent the rattan from being damaged.
-The flexibility of the brush also means that you can reach the more difficult parts of the furniture.
+When using a brush, ensure it has a natural bristle.
+The softness will prevent damage to the rattan.
+The flexibility of the brush also means you can reach the more difficult parts of the furniture.

-If you’re struggling with a bristle brush to reach the crevices, an old toothbrush or similar soft bristle brush of a smaller size can be a great way to remove the grime from the rattan.
-If left to thrive, the dirt can cause the rattan weave to split, so you must deal with these accordingly.
-This is the same for synthetic rattan furniture, so ensure you keep it clean regardless of whether it’s authentic or not.
+If you’re struggling with a bristle brush to reach the crevices, an old toothbrush or similar soft-bristle brush of a smaller size can be a great way to remove the grime from the rattan.
+If left to thrive, the dirt can cause the rattan weave to split, so you must address it accordingly.
+The same for synthetic rattan furniture, so ensure you keep it clean regardless of whether it’s authentic or not.

 Soft cloth and furniture polish